xpack/web-doxygen/website/docs/manual/pages/config.md

 </code></pre>

-<p>Here Doxygen's preprocessor is used to substitute some macro names that are normally substituted by the C preprocessor, but without doing full macro expansion.</p>
+Here Doxygen's preprocessor is used to substitute some macro names that are normally substituted by the C preprocessor, but without doing full macro expansion.

 Go to the <a href="/docs/pages/commands/">next</a> section or return to the
  <a href="/docs/">index</a>.